-A) Looked after children and children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order, including children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+- Looked after children and children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order, including children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 20 places for children showing an aptitude for language.
+Places will be allocated in order of ranked assessment score. - Children with a sibling already on-roll at the Academy who will be on-roll when the child is admitted. - Children attending Horsenden Primary School for whom William Perkin Church of England High School is the nearest maintained high school or academy. - Children for whom William Perkin Church of England High School is the nearest maintained high school or academy. - Other children, with priority given to those living closest to the school.

-LANGUAGE SCHOLARSHIP PLACES
+LANGUAGE SCHOLARSHIP